msyavuz/personal-blog/src/content/home.md

 ---
 avatarImage:
   src: './avatar.jpg'
-  alt: 'My avatar'
+  alt: 'My profile picture'
-githubCalendar: 'stelcodes'
+githubCalendar: 'msyavuz'
 ---

-Welcome to the example site.
-This site is meant to show off my custom Astro theme/template **MultiTerm** which creates a coder-ready blog complete with an interactive theme changer, RSS, sitemap, tagging, and markdown extensions.
+Welcome to my corner of the web.
+Here, I share my thoughts, projects, and insights on various topics.
+Feel free to explore and connect with me through the links below.